hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 - When sending to a Public DID, where the Receiver does not know the Sender, use Anon encryption.
 - For end-to-end encryption of App Layer Messages, if both sides know one another's Public Key, use Auth encryption, otherwise use Anon encryption.

 > **ASIDE: Auth encryption cannot be used unless a "From" : "DID#key" is included in the Forward message.
-Without that, the Receiver will only know the "DID" of the sender, but not the "DID#key" of the sending Agent.**
+Without that, the Receiver will only know the "DID" of the sender, but not the "DID#key" of the sending Agent.
+This detail needs to be resolved.**

 ### Encoding